calipho-sib/nextprot-docs/help/advanced-search.md

 3. Enter a **Name** and **Description** (optional) for the query.
 4. Click **Save**.
 Saved queries are displayed in the sample queries window and in [My Queries](user/queries).

-##Sharing queries
+##Sharing a query

-The URL for saved queries can be used to share a query with anyone (there is no need to login to launch it).
+The URL for your own query can be used to share it with anyone (there is no need to login to launch it).